 Do I need earthquake insurance in California?

 Most California homeowners should consider investing in an earthquake insurance policy.
-Standard home insurance policies exclude coverage for earthquakes, which means your home is at risk unless you purchase a separate earthquake insurance policy.
+Standard home insurance policies exclude earthquake coverage, meaning your home is at risk unless you purchase a separate earthquake insurance policy.
 If you don’t have earthquake insurance and your home is severely damaged in an earthquake, you would be responsible for the cost of repairs out-of-pocket.

-By law, your homeowners insurance company must offer you earthquake insurance, but you’re allowed to refuse coverage.
-The cost of earthquake insurance depends on a variety of factors, like whether your home meets the latest earthquake codes, the proximity to a fault line and the cost of rebuilding the house.
-Your home insurance company can provide a quote if you’re interested in adding this coverage to your policy.
+By law, your homeowners insurance company must offer you earthquake insurance, but you can refuse coverage.
+The cost of earthquake insurance depends on various factors, like whether your home meets the latest earthquake codes, the proximity to a fault line and the cost of rebuilding the house.
+Your home insurance company can provide a quote if you want to add this coverage to your policy.

 What if I can't get homeowners insurance in California??